 Fresh water is as precious to a mangrove tree as to a desert plant since they have to expend energy to get rid of the salt in every drop of water they use.
 Thus, mangroves have many of the water conserving features of desert plants and, to minimise water loss through evaporation, Avicennia has thick waxy leaves.
 Fallen leaves are an important source of nutrients.
 They are rapidly broken up by small black crabs and other creatures, and further broken down by micro-organisms into useful minerals.
 There are even tiny moth larvae that feed on pneumatophores.
 The growing seed does not break through the fruit wall while the seed is on the mother plant, but only after the fruit falls off, when the seed coat drops away more quickly in water of optimum warmth and salinity.
 On a smaller scale halophytes, which tolerate salinity in water and soil, include Sea Lavender (Qetaif, Limonium axillare) with its delicate mauve and pink flowers and water-retaining leaves, and Al Keriza (Halopeplis perfoliata).

 Many people tell us they have enjoyed a trip to Al Khor.
-The town is worth a visit in itself – like a weekend seaside resort – but while you are there you could also take the time to explore one of the most interesting places in Qatar, one with a real history, a real story to tell.
+The town is worth a visit in itself – like a weekend seaside resort – but while you are there you could also take the time to explore one of the most interesting places in Qatar, one with real history, a real story to tell.

-Follow the map, it’s really easy and you don’t need a four-wheel drive for this sector, but be careful not to go too deep into the mangroves!
+It’s really easy and you don’t need a four-wheel drive for this sector, but be careful not to go too deep into the mangroves!